CZ-NIC/fred-docs/AdminManual/Installation/SystemInit.rst

 EPP password ``passwd``.
 Zone SOA parameters are extracted from the real DNS.

-Here is an example of usage with the CZ TLD:
+Here is an example of usage with the ``.cz`` TLD:

 .. code-block:: bash
    :caption: Config-zone script usage example

+   # Download the script
+   wget -O fred-config-zone.py https://fred.nic.cz/public/media/1568014036/55/
    # Generate a configuration script for a particular zone
    python fred-config-zone.py cz > fred-config-cz.sh
    # Run the script